-CICC expands its global footprint with official launch of DIFC branch
+CICC expands its global footprint with official launch of DIFC Branch

 About CICC

-China International Capital Corporation Limited (CICC) was founded in 1995.
-Our experience in professional services includes leading various prominent transactions, reflecting our close involvement in China’s economic reform and development.
-Our vision is to become a first-class investment banking institution with international competitiveness.
-As an investment banking institution with Chinese roots and international reach, CICC continues bringing first-class financial services through its extensive network and outstanding cross-border capability to help our clients accomplish their strategic development goals.
+China International Capital Corporation Limited (CICC, 601995.SH, 3908.HK) was established in 1995.
+Our experience in professional services includes leading several prominent transactions, reflecting our close involvement in China’s economic reform and development.
+Our vision is to become a first-class investment bank with international competitiveness.
+As an investment bank with Chinese roots and international reach, CICC continues bringing first-class financial services through its extensive network and outstanding cross-border capability to help our clients accomplish their strategic development goals.

 About Dubai International Financial Centre